Needle

 Upon closer inspection you'll see it says "Mega Man 3" and not "Rock Man 3".
 Clearly this is not a screenshot of the Rockman 3 prototype.
 It is possible that the developers made a fake "screenshot" to show to magazines (it's a common practise to do so).
 It seems obvious that Magnetman's mugshot truly belongs in the corner as opposed to where it ended up (Snakeman's mug and Needleman's mug show similar odd angles, so it's possible that they were switched around as well).

 So, why was the Magnet Doc Robot stage switched with Spark?
-Maybe because Quickman and Metalman (who are emulated by Doc Robot) are MUCH more suited to Sparkman's stage than Magnetman's (because of the gears for, at least, Metalman).
+Maybe because Metalman (who is emulated by Doc Robot) is MUCH more suited to Sparkman's stage than Magnetman's (because of the gearsint he background).
 But this is just a guess on my part.

 Chris Covell of (the aptly named) Christopher Covell Homepage has some amazing scans from Famicom Tsushin magazine circa 1990 ..... and with them some mind blowing info on Rockman 3 that he has agreed to let me put up in this article!
 The screenshots found in the article are more than likely completely unrelated to the stage select screen shown above.